k47ach/FootballScoreboard/readme.md

 2. The order of elements is then sorted by their score sum, reversed.
 Given that Stream.sorted is stable, we can safely assume that tied elements will remain unchanged.
 This is performed in O(n log n).

 ### Validation
-Input (starting, finishing and updating) operations are provided with basic validation to handle invalid data by throwing an exception with reason message.
+* Input (starting, finishing and updating) operations are provided with basic validation to handle invalid data by throwing an exception with reason message.
 Validation has been extracted to another class to separate concerns and improve reusability and maintainability.
+* Names of teams are normalized on game start - trimmed, lowercased and then capitalized, ensuring correct match retrieval further down the road.